 The STK satellite database provides Two-Line Element (TLE) sets, which are not valid for interplanetary spacecraft.
 Ephemeris files for many interplanetary spacecraft are archived and continually updated, in SPICE format, at the NASA Navigation and Ancillary Information Facility, located at http://naif.jpl.nasa.gov/naif/.
 For more information about these file formats, consult the links at the bottom of this page.

 Obtaining ephemeris for interplanetary spacecraft

-3. Click on one of the links under the Active Flight Project and Non-Archived SPICE Kernels section, such as Outer Planet Missions.
+- Click one of the links, such as Outer Planet Missions.

 Note that SPICE ephemeris files may contain many segments and STK may not display all of them by default.
 Use the segment slider bar to view properties for all segments.
 Set a Start Time and Stop Time for the satellite to cover the period of interest.

 Note that SPICE files use identifiers for a given spacecraft since a single SPICE file may contain information about multiple objects.

 For more information on TLEs and the algorithms used to propagate them, consult the STK Help or http://celestrak.com/NORAD/documentation/.

 The SPICE format supports many different kinds of spacecraft information besides ephemeris.
 For more information on SPICE, consult the STK Help or http://naif.jpl.nasa.gov/naif/aboutspice.html.